EugeneBachura/diablomarket/README.md

  - **Displaying All Advertisements**: A view to show all item listings.
  - **Filtering Options**: Filtering items based on their type, rarity, and other attributes.
  - **Item Purchase and Rating**: Users will be able to purchase items from other users and leave a rating at the end of the transaction.

+## Contributions
+This project is for fun and is not a commercial application.
+While updates might be infrequent, feel free to reach out if you'd like to contribute or expand the project.
+Feedback, ideas, and pull requests are welcome.